 RNZ-engaged: under a quarter of website users

-RNZ are primarily a radio broadcaster, and they have good user research on their radio-listening audience.
+RNZ have primarily been a radio broadcaster, and they have good user research on their radio-listening audience.
 The station is reaching new demographics, but their traditional listeners are university graduate ‘Knowledge Seekers’ aged 60+ years.
 This group want to grow their knowledge by listening to intelligent presenters who are objective, informative and respectful.
 They’re also more likely to have consumed specialty cheese and red wine in the last week than the general population.
 You get the picture.

 Data shows that this radio listening audience use the website to supplement their listening experience.
 They go online to find out what they missed or what’s coming up on the radio, and locate that delicious hot cross bun recipe that Jesse Mulligan talked about on his programme.

 RNZ also have a strong loyal audience that come to the site for news updates.
 Many seek out RNZ as a trusted news source, they land on the home page, or the News page and explore RNZ content from there.

 The average age of this engaged audience is 45 – 64.
 They visit a lot of pages and spend a long time on the site, and 40% are returning users.
 Only a third come from mobile devices which is pretty low by current standards.
 Half start their journey on the home page – many Google ‘RNZ’ terms and land there, or have the page bookmarked.
 The data reveals an engaged audience who recognise RNZ as a brand.

 However these radio listeners and loyal news visitors account for less than a quarter of the website audience.
 So who are the other mysterious figures visiting the RNZ site?